dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 Scientific and statistical aspects
 __________________________________

 The statistical methods and measures computed by the Point-Stat tool are described briefly in this section.
 In addition, Section :ref:`matching-methods` discusses the various interpolation options available for matching the forecast grid point values to the observation points.
-The statistical measures computed by the Point-Stat tool are described briefly in Section :ref:`PS_Statistical-measures` and in more detail in Appendix [chap:App_C-Verification-Measures].
-Section :ref:`PS_Statistical-confidence-intervals` describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in Appendix [chap:App_D-Confidence-Intervals].
+The statistical measures computed by the Point-Stat tool are described briefly in Section :ref:`PS_Statistical-measures` and in more detail in Appendix ??fix broken link chap:?? :ref:`App_C-Verification-Measures`.
+Section :ref:`PS_Statistical-confidence-intervals` describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in Appendix :ref:`App_D-Confidence-Intervals`.

 .. _matching-methods: